seejwy/skapi-doc/database/README.md

 ### Query Index with Range
 In addition to conditions, you can also retrieve records based on a range of values in the index.
-To do so, specify the `range` parameter in the `index` object in the `getRecords()` method.
+To do so, specify the `range` parameter in the `index` object within the `getRecords()` method.

-For instance, consider the following example:
+For example, consider the following scenario:

 ```js
 skapi.getRecords({